flumeapp/help.flumeapp.com/views/profile/businessprofiles.md

 Only businesses on Instagram should use Business Profiles.
 Additionally, to get access, your business must have a Facebook Page.

+To convert to a Business Profile:

+1. Go to your profile and tap .
+2. Selet Switch to Business Profile.
+3. On the Connect Your Facebook Page screen, you'll see all of the Facebook Pages you're currently an admin on.
+Select the Page you'd like to associate with your Business Profile on Instagram.
+[Learn more about Page roles.](https://www.facebook.com/help/323502271070625)
+4. On the Set Up Your Business Profile page, review your business's contact information, make any changes and tap Done.

 > **[info]**
 > You can convert your Business Profile on Instagram back to a personal account at any time.